 Starting winter of 2019, Virginia Wesleyan University will require all freshmen to attend Winter Session.
 To many, this may come as a surprise as attendance has always been up to students.
 Provost Timothy O’Rourke, who has been spearheading this project, said that this will bring a positive change to the community.

-“Freshman would have a mandatory Winter Session and this would improve their academic performance, improve retention.
-For some freshman, it will enable them to stay on track to graduate, for others it will enable them to get ahead, and maybe take multiple Winter Sessions so they can even graduate early,” said O’Rourke.
+“Freshmen would have a mandatory Winter Session and this would improve their academic performance, improve retention.
+For some freshmen, it will enable them to stay on track to graduate, for others it will enable them to get ahead, and maybe take multiple Winter Sessions so they can even graduate early,” said O’Rourke.

 Director of Winter and Summer Sessions Deirdre Gonsalves-Jackson explained that courses may be structured differently from the past.
 “Our approach this Winter Session moving forward is to just sort of do a combination.
 We plan to offer maybe two, maybe three courses that are more of a larger seminar type of course with 45 or so students,” she said.

 One of the biggest reasons for mandatory Winter Session is that the university has been unable to stop students from leaving, especially after a 40 day gap for the winter break.
 Provost O’Rourke claims that the school has lost roughly a third of the freshman class between students’ first and second years.
 He said that “improving or reducing that attrition has been a major goal, and I think that with a mandatory Winter Session, we will reduce it.”